-For freelance writers, turning in work that has content that is too similar to work that appears on other websites is simply not acceptable.
-Before you turn in your work to a client, you’ll need to run it through an online plagiarism checker to make sure that you haven’t inadvertently phrases that appear elsewhere on the Internet.
+For freelance writers, writing content that is too similar to work that appears on other websites is simply not acceptable.
+Before you turn in your work to a client, you’ll want to run it through an online plagiarism checker to make sure that you haven’t inadvertently used phrases that appear elsewhere on the internet.

 There are a number of online resources available to help you determine whether your words are original, and we’ve assembled a number of them in this handy list for your consideration.

-Plagiarisma.Net is a free resource for writers that supports over 190 languages.
+This is a free resource for writers that supports over 190 languages.
 Cut and paste your text, upload it, or enter a URL.
 Try it on a limited basis and then register to continue using the site.
+The downside of not registering is you can only check using Bing and not Google.

-PlagiarismSoftware.net breaks down your text by sentence and allows you to run a check on each piece separately.
+This tool breaks down your text by sentence and allows you to run a check on each piece separately.
 While this approach would work for short pieces, this approach would be too time-consuming for a large piece of text.
+Make sure you disable your ad blocker so you can use the free version.

-Neil’s ToolBox is an option if you have a quick piece of text to check.
+If you have a short piece of text to check, this is a handy tool.
 It can handle up to 50 words at a time.

 Subscription Plagiarism Checkers

-Grammarly.com checks your text against eight billion web pages and corrects over 250 types of grammatical errors.
+One of the most popular online plagiarism tools today, Grammarly checks your text against billions of web pages and corrects grammatical errors.
 This option will automatically generate citations for you in APA, MLA, and other styles.
-Plans start at $29.95 per month.
+Plans start at $12.00 per month.
+(Tip: Try it for free.)

-PlagScan compares your document to billions of online offerings before highlighting the similarities between them.
+PlagScan compares your document to billions of online offerings before highlighting their similarities.
 Its search index is updated daily.
 Simply drag and drop the text or upload documents to check.
-Try a free trial and then pay $14.99 per month afterward.
+They have a free trial, and their paid plans are based on a prepaid model (depending on the number of words).

 Limitations to Online Plagiarism Checkers

 No online plagiarism checker is perfect.
 Consider them a tool that can help you, but not all of them are equally effective at finding copied content.
-They will check your text against materials which are readily available and free to access online.
-This means that your text will be checked against materials stored in online databases.
+They will check your text against materials that are readily available and free to access online.
+Your text will be checked against materials stored in online databases.

 Even if your plagiarism check reveals a match, you still need to review the results and interpret whether the content has been plagiarized.
 At best, the computer algorithm is pointing you to a possible incident where the text has been copied.
 If it turns out that your text is too close to something that already appears online, you will need to make a choice about whether you will need to update it.